 3.1.1.3 DNS - Name resolution

-Currently, Rudder relies on the Node declared hostnames to identify them.
-So it is required that each Node hostname can be resolved to its IP address that will be used to contact the Rudder Server.
-We are aware that it is far from being ideal in most cases (no DNS environment, private sub-networks, NAT, etc...), and we are currently working on an alternative solution.
+By default, Rudder relies on the Node declared hostnames to identify them, for security reasons.
+It is required that each Node hostname can be resolved to its IP address that will be used to contact the Rudder Server.